The Morphospace of Consciousness: Introduction

 For practical reasons, many experimental paradigms testing consciousness are designed for humans or higher-order primates (see \cite{baars2005global}, \cite{koch2016neural}, \cite{tononi2016integrated} for an overview of the field).
 In this article, we argue that metrics commonly associated to biological consciousness can also be meaningfully used for conceptualizing behaviors of synthetic and artificially intelligent systems.
 This is insightful not only for understanding parallels between biological and potential synthetic consciousness, but more importantly for unearthing design principles necessary for building biomimetic technology that could potentially acquire consciousness.
 As evidenced by several historical precedents, bio-inspired design thinking has been at the core of some of the greatest scientific breakthroughs.
 For instance, early attempts at aviation in the 19th century were inspired by studying flight mechanics in birds and insects (the term aviation itself is derived from the Latin "avis" for "bird").
 In fact, biological flight mechanisms are so sophisticated that their biomimetic implementations are still being actively studied within the field of soft robotics \cite{mischiati2015}.
 However, it so happened that rather than coming around to mimicking nature exactly, humanity learnt the basic laws of aerodynamics based on observations from nature and looked for other embodiments of those principles.
 This in fact, led to the invention of the modern aircraft by the Wright brothers in 1903, leading to a completely new way to build machines that fly than those that exactly mimic nature.
-Another paradigm-changing example of bio-inspired thinking leading to modern-day technological innovation can be seen in artificial neural networks, which dates back to the 1930s with the first model of neural networks by Nicolas Rashevsky \cite{rashevsky1933}, followed by the seminal work of Walter Pitts and Warren McCulloch in 1943 \cite{mcculloch1943logical} and Frank Rosenblatt's perceptron in 1958 \cite{rosenblatt1958perceptron}.
-The field began as a modest attempt to understand cognition and brain function.
-Even though artificial neural networks did not quite solve the problem of how the brain works, they led to the discovery of brain-inspired computing technologies such as deep learning systems and powerful technologies for computational intelligence such as IBM's Watson.
-These machines process massive volumes of data and are built for intensive computational tasks that the brain is not even designed for.
-In that spirit, the next frontier is understanding the governing principles of biological consciousness and its various embodiments, which could potentially lead to the growth of next-generation sentient technologies.
-Recent work in this direction can be found in \cite{sole2017rise}.